 We accept payment by PayPal, credit card, and check.
 Payment for any live training is due upon registration.
 If payment is not received in full prior to the start of the event, FTLF reserves the right to cancel your order and deny you entrance to the training.

-All cancellation requests must be received in writing at email@example.com.
-Requests for refunds will be granted according to the following schedule:
+All cancellation or transfer requests must be received in writing at firstname.lastname@example.org.
+Requests for refunds or transfers for in-person events will be granted according to the following schedule:

 If there are extenuating circumstances regarding your cancellation, please reach out to the FTLF Training Team directly at email@example.com.